AverHLV/django-twitter-monitor/README.md

 Ukrainian, Russian and English are supported.
 Stemming can be omitted if the word is an abbreviation or proper name.

-Implemented login to the given Twitter account and further search in the texts of the latest tweets added to the account with the help of the so-called "spider" (scrapy.Spider).
+Implemented login to the given Twitter account and further search in the texts of the latest tweets added to the accounts with the help of the so-called "spider" (scrapy.Spider).

 ## Apps
 * scraper: main app, implements necessary models and Scrapy spider.